joinpursuit/array_methods_assignment/README.md

 13. Write a function that returns the sum of all odd numbers in an Array

+Hint: What is the second argument in `reduce`?

 ```
+Input: [2,3,4,5]
+Output: 8

 Input: [1,2,3,4,5]
 Output: 9
 ```